GrillingUXO/belatedMetronome/README.md

 # belatedMetronome

-A highly highly accurate video beat correction system based on Crepe notes.
+A highly highly accurate video beat correction system.

 This program provides both an automatic mode (using midi for alignment) and a manual mode (via GUI) for adjusting the timing of notes in performance videos.
 Users can fine-tune the alignment by stretching or contracting the timing of both audio and video to match a reference.